The seasonal flu vaccine (flu jab) protects against several strains of flu virus. These are the strains most likely to be circulating this flu season.

 You need to get a new vaccine each year.
 This is because the strains of the virus change.
 This is why it is called seasonal flu.
 But people commonly call it flu.

-You should get your flu vaccine from September to be covered for flu season.
+You should get your flu vaccine from early October to be covered for flu season.

 Some groups of people are more at risk of getting complications if they catch flu.
 Because of this, these 'at-risk groups' are strongly recommended to get the flu vaccine.